Hafsi07/Hafsi07/README.md

-- 👋 Hi, I’m @Hafsi07 a junior data scientis
+- 👋 Hi, I’m @Hafsi07 a junior data scientist
 - I’m interested in AI/machine learning
 - My main programming languages are : Python, R, Java
 - 📫 How to reach me: